RiftValleySoftware/RVS_GeneralObserver/README.md

 ### Protocol-Based

 This is based on protocols, as opposed to classes or structs.
 A couple of the protocols require that they be implemented as classes.
-There is heavy reliance of protocol default implementations to deliver the infrastructure.
+There is heavy reliance on protocol default implementations to deliver the infrastructure.

 ## WHAT PROBLEM DOES THIS SOLVE?